Klumz/Basic-programming-information-reminders/While loop example.md

 With "insertvariablehere += 1":

 ```
-# This example adds +1 after printing out "5", stopping the infinite loop.
+# This example adds +1 after printing out "5" each time, stopping the infinite loop.
 while insertvariablehere < 10:
     print(insertvariablehere)
     insertvariablehere += 1